DACA Recipients Look To Supreme Court For Hope

 Sometimes lost in all the legal discussion are the people whose lives will be affected by the Supreme Court's decision in the DACA case.
 DACA recipient Mitchell Santos Toledo, brought to the U.S. when he was 2 and now in his last year at Harvard Law School, remembers crying when he received his Social Security card.
 "This is home for us.
 It's not a place I call home.
 It is home," he says.

-A first-of-its kind-video friend-of-the-court brief filed by United We Dream seeks to highlight other DACA stories.
+A first-of-its-kind video friend of the court brief filed by United We Dream seeks to highlight other DACA stories.
 "We got DACA and it's like we got wings.
-I am a mom, a wife, and a business owner," says Angelica Villalobos, who owns an auto repair shop.
+I am a mom, a wife and a business owner," says Angelica Villalobos, who owns an auto repair shop.

-"I worked on a project that won two Grammies, " says Emmanuel A. "I did some field work picking strawberries.
+"I worked on a project that won two Grammys, " says Emmanuel A. "I did some fieldwork picking strawberries.
 I decided to become a teacher so that students could have that role model," says Maricruz R.

-Public support for DACA is illustrated by a distinct imbalance in friend-of-the- court briefs filed in the case.
+Public support for DACA is illustrated by a distinct imbalance in friend of the court briefs filed in the case.
 Six have been filed supporting the administration's position.
-They include briefs filed by conservative organizations and individuals, and a brief filed by 12 Republican-dominated states.
+They include briefs filed by conservative organizations and individuals and a brief filed by 12 Republican-dominated states.

 A total of 35 briefs have been filed in support of DACA.
-Among them are briefs filed by higher education associations, health professionals, and even briefs filed by more than 145 corporations and business organizations arguing that if the court were to side with the Trump administration and abolish DACA, their companies and industries would be significantly disrupted.
+Among them are briefs filed by higher education associations, health professionals and even briefs filed by more than 145 corporations and business organizations arguing that if the court were to side with the Trump administration and abolish DACA, their companies and industries would be significantly disrupted.

 A decision on DACA is expected by summer, just as the 2020 election is kicking into high gear.
-Republicans in Congress may be hoping that the high court will let them off the hook, and rule in favor of DACA.
+Republicans in Congress may be hoping that the high court will let them off the hook and rule in favor of DACA.

 Whether the current Supreme Court, dominated by conservative justices inclined to defer to presidential power, fulfills those hopes, however, remains to be seen.